saheedniyi02/fpl-ai/Readme.md

 ### Modelling
 * [**train_model.py**](https://github.com/saheedniyi02/fpl-ai/blob/master/train_model.py)<br>

-I built **2 different models** for each position **(Goalkeepers, defenders, midfielders and forwards).**
+I built **2 different models**

-The **first model is a classification model (f1_score and accuracy used as metric) that predicts whether a player will start or not.**
+The **first model is a classification model (f1_score and accuracy used as metric) that predicts whether a player will start a game or not.**

 The **second model is a regression model (root mean squared error used as evaluation metric) that predicts the total points of players that played.**
-The **reason for this approach is a lot of players don’t play games at all** and just predicting the points of all the players directly means our test dataset will have many **0’s which will strongly affect the quality of our regression model.**<br>
+The **reason for this approach is a lot of players don’t play games at all** and just predicting the points of all the players directly means our test dataset will have many **0’s** which will strongly affect the quality of our regression model.<br>